cfloersch/AnsibleVault/README.md

 biggest being that it includes its own editor rather than using your system configured editor.
 There are no temporary files containing decrypted plaintext.

-When operating on multiple files it is assumed that all the files are encrypted a single password key.
+When operating on multiple files it is assumed that all the files are encrypted using a single password key.
 Files that cannot be verified using that key will be skipped.

 Creating Encrypted Files